Included with libindi v1.7+. For Ubuntu it is recommended to install the latest development version:

 - Slew Rate: Rate of manual motion control above when 1x equals sidereal rate.

-Location settings are configured in the Site Management tab.
+Time, Location, and Park settings are configured in the Site Management tab.

 - Location: Latitude and Longitude must be set for proper operation of the driver upon connection.
 The longitude range is 0 to 360 degrees increasing eastward from Greenwich.